mikhailshilkov/DurableFunctions.FSharp/README.md

 In the example above, the orchestrator calls activities by name.
 It also specifies the return type explicitly.

-To gain more type safety, an explicit typed `Activity` may be defined:
+To gain more type safety, an explicit typed `Activity<'a, 'b>` may be defined:

 ``` fsharp
 let sayHello =